-Looking ahead, we will continue to be committed in our sustainability journey and will actively take into account considerations of our stakeholders and industry trends when reviewing and identifying key sustainability issues.
-Secondly, we will continue embedding sustainability into our strategy and operations to further enhance performance.
+We continue to stay committed in our sustainability journey and will actively take into account considerations from our stakeholders and industry trends when reviewing and identifying key sustainability issues.
+Secondly, we will continue to embed sustainability into our strategy and operations to further enhance performance.
 This will be done through reviewing existing policies and setting in place processes to monitor their effectiveness.
-SFL will continue to share our efforts and performance on sustainability with our stakeholders in an annual basis.